-I absolutely despised the macrobiotic diet because I never felt satisfied or well after eating a meal prepared this way.
+I absolutely despised the macrobiotic diet because I never felt satisfied after eating this type of meal.
 I am very glad my parents quickly decided that it wasn’t so fantastic after all and stopped making meals this way!

 This condition was brought about by vitamin D blood levels so low, that Ms. Paltrow’s doctors said the level was “… the lowest thing they had ever seen ….”

 Ms. Paltrow was prescribed high dose vitamin D drops and told to spend more time in the sun (without sunscreen, of course) to reverse the condition.